Admissions Overview

 Effective Communication

-Applicants should demonstrate the ability to communicate effectively through one or more of the following:
+Applicants should be able to communicate effectively, as demonstrated through one or more of the following:

 • Academic performance